jmcnamara/rust_xlsxwriter/examples/Readme.md

 * app_autofit.rs - An example of using simulated autofit to automatically adjust the width of worksheet columns based on the data in the cells.

+* app_chart.rs - A simple chart example using the rust_xlsxwriter library.

+* app_chart_area.rs - A example of creating area charts using the rust_xlsxwriter library.

+* app_chart_bar.rs - A example of creating bar charts using the rust_xlsxwriter library.

+* app_chart_column.rs - A example of creating column charts using the rust_xlsxwriter library.

+* app_chart_doughnut.rs - A example of creating doughnut charts using the rust_xlsxwriter library.

+* app_chart_line.rs - A example of creating line charts using the rust_xlsxwriter library.

+* app_chart_pie.rs - A example of creating pie charts using the rust_xlsxwriter library.

+* app_chart_radar.rs - A example of creating radar charts using the rust_xlsxwriter library.

+* app_chart_scatter.rs - A example of creating scatter charts using the rust_xlsxwriter library.

+* app_chart_styles.rs - # An example showing all 48 default chart styles
+  available in Excel 2007 using rust_xlsxwriter.
+Note, these styles are not the same as the styles available in Excel 2013 and later.

 * app_colors.rs - A demonstration of the RGB and Theme colors palettes available in the rust_xlsxwriter library.